SlowDash integrates Python scripts written by users, with features including:

 Ethernet

-code would have been:
+loading code would be:

 'Ethernet') ctrl.load_control_module(